-This was the final step in the setup for the MitM attack, so now we just need to play with the app and watch the mitmproxy web interface for the intercepted requests.
+This was the final step in the setup for the MitM attack, so now we just need to play with the app and watch the mitmproxy CLI interface for the intercepted requests.

-Assuming that you still have the mitmproxy running from the setup process, just open the browser on http://your-wifi-ip-here:8081 and start playing with the android app in order to see the API requests being used to get the currency rates from a third party API being intercepted in the mitmproxy CLI interface.
+Assuming that you still have mitmproxy running from the setup process, just start playing with the android app in order to see the API requests being used to get the currency rates from a third party API being intercepted in the mitmproxy CLI interface.

-Well, I bet that you quickly found the API key as a parameter in the url, but if you haven’t, then just look a bit closer or click in the entry to expand it and see the details of the request and response:
+Well, I bet that you quickly found the API key as a parameter in the URL, but if you haven’t, then just look a bit closer or click in the entry to expand it and see the details of the request and response:

 An attacker using a MitM attack to steal an API key can then create huge commercial damage to a company.
 They can abuse the API resources in the name of the API key owner, thus increasing their usage costs, or they can exfiltrate and exploit the data exposed by the API.

-We can mitigate the MitM attack by using certificate pinning on the connection between the mobile app and the API server, and we have an excellent article on it, Hands On Mobile API Security: Pinning Client Connections.
+We can mitigate the MitM attack by using certificate pinning on the connection between the mobile app and the API server, and we have an excellent article on this topic, Securing HTTPS with Certificate Pinning on Android.
 Therefore I will not go into detail here, but I want to let you know that pinning can be an operational challenge, and unfortunately it can be bypassed, but if you read the article about How to Protect Against Certificate Pinning Bypassing you will understand how to detect and prevent it from happening.

 So now you may be wondering what more can be done in terms of mobile API security.
 I would recommend a deep dive into this series of articles to understand several other security techniques that can be employed to protect a mobile API.

-While we can use advanced techniques, like JNI/NDK, to hide the API key in the mobile app code, it will not impede someone from performing a MitM attack in order to steal the API key.
-In fact a MitM attack is easy to the point that it can even be achieved by non developers.
+While we can use advanced techniques, like JNI/NDK, to hide the API key in the mobile app code, it will not stop someone from performing a MitM attack in order to steal the API key.
+In fact a MitM attack is easy to the point that it can even be achieved by non-developers.